Chapter 3: Communication

 Surfacing Risks

-"If we're all blocked on staging access, should we escalate to get that
+"If we are all blocked on staging access, should we escalate to

 Key Takeaways

-2. Relevance matters: filter out information that doesn't help the team
+2. Relevance matters.
+Filter out information that does not help the team

-4. Be forward-looking: enable collaboration on what's next
+4. Be forward-looking.
+Enable collaboration on what is next

-6. Keep it under 2 minutes: practice and compress
+6. Keep it under 2 minutes.
+Practise and compress

 Practice Exercises